Discover Russia : Fine Arts (Painting / Sculpture / Street Art / Photo)

 Russian painting from the 10th to the 18th century: from Byzantine to Western influence

 Under the influence of Byzantium, which affected art as well as religion, architecture and literature, Russian painting was dominated by religious themes until the 18th century.
-Following strict rules, these works were often by Greek painters invited to work in the country, who anchored and perpetuated Byzantine culture.
+Following strict rules, these works were often the work of Greek painters invited to work in the country, who anchored and perpetuated Byzantine culture.
 It was with Peter the Great and his famous European openness that art emancipated itself from religion and renewed its subjects.
-Setting up the capital in Saint Petersburg, he cut it off from the traditional cultural influences of Moscow in order to initiate a new pictorial orientation.
-For this, he brought in foreign painters to train Russian artists.
-Opening up to German, French and Italian painting, Russian creation takes on a new lease of life.
-Thus, a dichotomy is created between Moscow, which becomes the sanctuary of religious art, and Saint Petersburg, where a new school of painting is born.
+Setting up the capital in St. Petersburg, he cut it off from the traditional cultural influences of Moscow to initiate a new pictorial direction.
+To this end, he brought in foreign painters to train Russian artists.
+By opening up to German, French and Italian painting, Russian creativity took on a new lease of life.
+A dichotomy was created between Moscow, which became the sanctuary of religious art, and St. Petersburg, where a new school of painting was born.

 The 19th century, an emancipating century for Russian painting